Mirr

 Does not solve the creation bottleneck

-How it fits the Mirra workflow
+How it fits the Mirr workflow

 Source signals